TurboWarp/docs/docs/development/extensions/assorted-apis.md

 <ExtensionCode title="separators">{require("!raw-loader!@site/static/example-extensions/separators.js")}</ExtensionCode>

+## Terminal blocks

+To prevent connecting a block underneath a COMMAND block, set `isTerminal: true` on the block.

+While the block's shape will look similar to "stop this script" and "stop all", the behavior matches neither.
+If this block is placed at the end of a loop for example, the loop will continue to run unless additional code stops the current thread.
+This just prevents connecting a block underneath.

+<ExtensionCode title="terminal">{require("!raw-loader!@site/static/example-extensions/terminal.js")}</ExtensionCode>

 ## Next steps

 Next, let's see [how to make blocks like "when I receive" or "when timer greater than".](./hats)